Worried About IRS Asset Seizure?

 An IRS seizure is a legal action taken by the IRS where they take possession of a taxpayer’s property to satisfy a tax debt.
 This happens after other collection attempts fail.
 The IRS sells the seized property and uses the money to settle the tax debt.

-Yes, the IRS can seize a taxpayer’s car for unpaid taxes if you owe the IRS over $5000.
-Besides, they usually don’t take your assets unless they can sell it for at least 20% more than what you owe, after they’ve already knocked down its value by 20%.
+Yes, the IRS can seize your car for unpaid taxes if you owe the IRS over $5,000.
+Also, it usually doesn’t take your assets unless they can sell them for at least 20% more than you owe, after a 20% value cut.

-The IRS will inform seizing property as part of its collection process for unpaid taxes.
-However, before seizing property, the IRS usually sends multiple notices and warnings, offering the taxpayer opportunities to pay their debt or make arrangements to settle it.
-Seizure is typically a last resort, used only when other methods to resolve the tax liability have failed.
+The IRS will inform you before seizing property for unpaid taxes.
+First, the IRS usually sends various notices.
+These warn the taxpayer and offer chances to pay or settle their debt.
+Seizure is a last resort.
+And the IRS only uses it when other methods to resolve the tax liability have failed.

 The IRS can seize homes for tax debts, but it’s rare and done as a last resort.
 They don’t want to make taxpayers homeless.
 They try other ways to collect taxes first.